-To download the Nightly Build, navigate to the Software > Nightly Builds link on the AREDN® website.
+To download the Nightly Build directly, navigate to http://downloads.arednmesh.org/ snapshots/targets/.
 Nightly Build filenames are prefixed with aredn-XXXX-yyyyyyy, where XXXX identifies the build number and yyyyyyy is a unique software commit identifier.
-You will find the most recent README file, a cumulative list of the changes included in the build, and a link to download the firmware.
-As explained above, select the correct target architecture for the device you will be flashing.
+As explained above, select the correct target and subtarget for the device you will be flashing.
 To return your device to the current stable release, download the correct Stable Release firmware and reflash your device.

 Be aware that when a new nightly build becomes available, any older builds automatically become obsolete.
 If you want to install add-on packages for nodes running a nightly build, understand that specific packages will not be available for an older build if a newer build has superseded it.
 Be sure to upgrade to the current nightly build before installing packages.
-Nightly build firmware contains the cumulative changes that have gone before, so review the Changelog to determine which features are included in the build.